AlexsLemonade/OpenPBTA-analysis/README.md

 <p><img style = "padding: 0 15px; float: left;" src = logo/slack-cancer-data-science-logo.png width = 75></p>
 <p style="margin-top: 20px;"> </p>
 <p><b>Have general questions or need help getting started using GitHub?</b>
-You can join the <a href = "https://join.slack.com/t/cancer-data-science/shared_invite/enQtNzc4NTI2Nzg0ODY5LWQyODI0NmJmZDgzMzhiMzE1NGUyMmFhYzAxMWE0NmFkMTVjNWRhZDNlNGZhZDY5NzZmZWFjNzViNmFlOWIwMzE"> Cancer Data Science Slack</a> to connect with OpenPBTA organizers and other project participants.
+You can join the <a href = "https://join.slack.com/t/cancer-data-science/shared_invite/enQtNzc4NTI2Nzg0ODY5LWQyODI0NmJmZDgzMzhiMzE1NGUyMmFhYzAxMWE0NmFkMTVjNWRhZDNlNGZhZDY5NzZmZWFjNzViNmFlOWIwMzE"> Cancer Data Science Slack</a> to connect with OpenPBTA organizers, other project participants, and the broader cancer data science community.
 Sign up and join the <strong>#open-pbta</strong> channel to get started!</p>

 ## How to Participate